Friendlyngoc/Friendlyngoc_spriteutil/README.md

 - `Python 3.6` is required. <br/>
 - `pip` is requied, to install `sudo apt install pip`
 ### Usage
-- `pip install Friendlyngoc` from your terminal
+- `pip install Spriteutils-Ngoc-Dang` from your terminal
 - Example of functioning:

     - Input as a spritesheet